All Episodes

 When I told her I'm a Republican, that was really funny.

-And um, and and I I've always thought it a wonderful person.
+And I've always thought a wonderful person.

 I'm way over the idea that we should be telling anybody how to live their lives.

-I'm way my focus for conservatism is very, very simple and narrow, and I've been going over it every day, and I can say it now in less than a minute.
+And I've been going over it every day, and I can say it now in less than a minute.

-And that is we love liberty, we love freedom, right?
+And that is, we love liberty, we love freedom, right?

 We want constitutionalists on the bench.